SEE YOUR STORY WITH CLARITY

 My high-touch coaching approach offers the kind of one-on-one feedback that helps you see your work with new clarity.
 I’ll be your personal alpha reader, editor, and storytelling guru rolled into one.
 And our ongoing work will keep you on track and on schedule, nudging your output and helping you over the finish line.

-THE STORY ACCELERATOR
+STORY ACCELERATOR 1:1 COACHING

-THE STORY INCUBATOR
+STORY INCUBATOR SMALL-GROUP COACHING

-Coaching or editing—which is best?
+Coaching or editing?

 WRITERS ARE SAYING